Bato803/deeplearning.ai/Structuring Machine Learning Projects/note.md

     - remove the last fully connected layer and replace with a layer matching the number of classes in the new data set
     - retrain the network from scratch with randomly initialized weights
     - alternatively, you could just use the same strategy as the "large and similar" data case

+### Multi-task Learning

+- Instead of using softmax loss function, who predict one label for an example, we can summing up the logistic loss:
+  - 1/(m) * sum_i^m * sum_j^4 * (L(y_j^(i), y_j^(i)))

+- When multi-task learning makes sense.
+  - Training on a set of tasks that share lower level features.
+  - Amount of data you have for each task is quite similar.
+  - Can train a big enough network to do well on all tasks.

+## End to End deep learning

+### WHAT
+- Bybass those hand designed phase, and it really simply the design of the system.
+- Not always work, need a lot of data.

+### WHEN TO USE AND WHEN NOT TO
+- Pros of end-to-end learning:
+  - Let the data speak instead of having to enforcing human pre-conception.
+  - Less hand-designing of components needed.
+- Cons:
+  - Need a large number of data.
+  - Exclude potentially useful hand-designed components.
+- Key question:
+  - Do you have enough data to learn a function of the complexity needed to map x to y.